rjuju/pg_queryid/README.md

 used to compute query identifiers.

 An SQL function to compute query identifier for any given query text is also provided if you create the extension.
+This function can be used to compute either this extension's query identifier, or postgres core one if the module isn't loaded with shared_preload_libraries.

 Example
 -------